kura-labs-org/ec2-remediation-system-instructions/README.md

 Both components must be created within your scoped application.

 ### Flow Designer Workflow
 Create a Flow Designer workflow within your scoped application that:
 - Triggers when EC2 instance status indicates failure
 - Uses the provided AI Search Custom action script
 - Creates incident records for failed instances
 - Sends Slack notifications using webhook (URL provided via Slack DM)

 **Important:** Use Flow Designer's "Force Save" option to ensure all workflow components are included in your update set.

 ### AI Search Integration
 Research and configure AI Search using the ServiceNow documentation: https://www.servicenow.com/docs/bundle/yokohama-platform-administration/page/administer/ai-search/concept/configuring-ais.html

 Your AI Search action must be able to discover and retrieve relevant EC2 remediation knowledge articles during workflow execution.

 ### Knowledge Base Content
 Create at least one knowledge base article containing EC2 remediation guidance.
 Include these keywords to ensure AI Search discoverability:
 - EC2, server, instance, restart, AWS, virtual machine, cloud server, EC2 server, reboot

 ## Testing and Validation

 ### DevOps User Testing

-1. Create test EC2 instance records with failure status
+1. **Verify AWS Integration:** When you've successfully created your EC2 Instance table with the correct name and scope, the AWS Integration Server will automatically populate your table with EC2 information and status updates
 2. Use the "Trigger EC2 Remediation" button to demonstrate the remediation workflow
 3. Verify entries are created in the Remediation Log table when DevOps engineers click the remediation button

 ### System Verification
 **AI Search Execution Logs:** Verify AI Search functionality by checking System Logs:
 - Navigate to: System Logs > System Log > All
 - Filter: All > Created on Today > Level >= Information > Message starts with "AI Search"
 - Confirm your workflow successfully retrieved knowledge articles